chenhi/aiml-exercises/draw_test_model/README.md

-Me doing a first exercise in training neural networks with an interface.
-Models aren't included, build them yourself.
+Me doing a first exercise in training neural networks with an interface

 app.yaml, main.py are just for deploying to Google Cloud and can be ignored